BVG85/Project-3-Behavioral-Cloning/writeup_template.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
+Then two laps were recorded of the vehicle driving the track in reverse, using center lane driving.

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+The images were not flipped in the final design.
+However two more laps were recorded, specifically on recovering from the side of the road back to the centre.
+One lap was recorded recovering from the left and another lap to record recovering from the right hand side of the road.

+![alt text][image6]

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+Finally the data was shuffled and 20% of the data was placed into a validation set.

 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The model was trained for 10 epochs on a GPU.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.